Host inventory | EPM-UL

 2. Select the hosts you want to profile:

-• Single host: Select the host, and then at the far right, click the ellipsis menu icon and select Profile Host with Default Credentials.
+• Single host: Select the host, and then at the far right, click Actions menu and select Profile Host with Default Credentials.

 • Multiple hosts: To select the hosts to profile, check the boxes on the left of the hostnames.
 From the Actions menu, select Profile Host with Default Credentials.